Jay Graydon: David Foster

 Foster and Graydon have worked together on several album projects, including the band Airplay, a pop-rock group they formed in the late 1970s, and the JT Super Producer concert in Japan in 1994 with René Angélil and Céline Dion.

 Randy Goodrum

 Graydon and Randy Goodrum formed a group named JaR.
 In 2008, they released an album titled Scene 29, described as "Steely Dan meets Airplay and Pages".

 Steely Dan

 Graydon played the guitar solo on the song "Peg" on Steely Dan's 1977 album Aja.
+Graydon has said that he was unaware of whether or not Becker and Fagen would keep the solo until he heard the finished song on the radio.